Dipanshu-Singh-Dev/reachhub/README.md

 ## Optimisations
     - 50% reduction in LCP & FCP after using localstorage for saving data and not reloading if its not more than a day old.(Had to remove because of server side authorisation)
     - .47(poor) -> 0(good) CLS with Suspense to use loading fallbacks for Charts on player page
-    - Further optimisations could be made if the app was made in Next.js like SSR & SSG.
+    - Since CSV generation takes time, implemented a separate function which generates the CSV on server start and then in intervals of a day and the file is sent on request.
-    - Since CSV generation takes some time, implemented a separated function which generates the CSV on server start and then in intervals of a day and sends the same on request.
+    - Further optimisations could be made if the app was made in Next.js using SSR & SSG.

 ## Security Considerations
     - Only cookies used for authorisation